FAQs

 Solar energy forms just one part of the Australian Energy Market Operators (AEMO) move towards renewable energy.
 Solar farms add to the supply side of the electricity supply-demand equation, which puts downward pressure on all electricity bills.

-Neoen does not require government subsidies to finance its projects.
+HMC Capital does not require government subsidies to finance its projects.
 We finance our projects through a combination of our own equity and long-term bank loans.
 However, we sometimes enter into agreements with governments or businesses to sell the power produced by our projects.

 Health & Culture